vuejs/docs/src/guide/composition-api-introduction.md

 }
 ```

-**Now having those two functionalities in separate files, we can start using them in our component.
-Here’s how this can be done:**
+<b>Now having those two functionalities in separate files, we can start using them in our component.
+Here’s how this can be done:</b>

 ```js
 // src/components/UserRepositories.vue